 This course will focus on leadership theories and techniques applied with emphasis on the action skills that managers need for success.
 Course topics include accounting; leadership styles and strategies; meeting management; and parliamentary procedure.
 Students will describe the components of an effective business meeting and be able to conduct and participate in a meeting according to the Robert's Rules of Order; 2 hours of lecture, 2 hours of laboratory per week.
-Prerequisite: ACC 2121 or 1020
+Prerequisite: None